miPwn/compliance-classifier/README.md

 - [Document Parser Service](Documentation/DocumentParserService.md): Detailed documentation for the Document Parser Service
 - [Developer Guide](Documentation/DeveloperGuide.md): Technical details for developers who want to extend the system

+## Test Data

+The repository includes sample compliance documents for testing and demonstration purposes:

+- Located in the [TestData](TestData/) directory
+- Includes various document types (Data Privacy, Financial Reporting, Workplace Conduct, Health Compliance)
+- Contains metadata for classification testing
+- Available in TXT format (can be converted to PDF/DOCX)

+See the [TestData README](TestData/README.md) for detailed information on using these sample documents.

 ## Error Handling

 The application includes comprehensive error handling: